 Official Withdrawal - 0.0 grade points; no credit.
 All official withdrawals "W" prior to the seventh week of the quarter are the sole responsibility and prerogative of the student and must be initiated and completed by the student.
 The official withdrawal date for summer quarter will be prorated accordingly.
 To prevent a "W" grade showing on the student transcript, the student must drop the class or withdraw completely by the tenth day of the normal quarter, eighth day for summer quarter.
 Short courses will be prorated accordingly.

 Exceptions to the refund policy will be considered only if, in the judgment of the college, an extreme hardship has been caused by illness, hospitalization, or military transfer.
-A student must submit an appeal for an exception to the refund policy with a completed official withdrawal form and written documentation (letter from the doctor in the case of illness) to the registrar.
-For the case of medical withdrawal, in addition to the withdrawal form, the Medical Withdrawal Request/ Appeal Form must also be completed along with a written or typed letter on business letterhead from the student’s health care provider stating date(s) of care, the health condition being treated and the letter must state "Patient is unable to attend classes and must withdraw from school."
+A student must submit an appeal for an exception to the refund policy with a completed Withdrawal Exception Request form, an official withdrawal form if you are still registered in classes, and written documentation supporting your appeal to the registrar.

 Special Withdrawal - 0.0 grade points; no credit.
 All withdrawals of this type must be designated by the instructor on the regular grade sheet at the end of the quarter.

 The faculty member is under no obligation to agree to grant a special "Z" withdrawal.

 - After consultation with the student prior to the end of the quarter, the faculty member may agree to grant a special withdrawal on the last day of the quarter.
 The decision to grant the special withdrawal is to be based on what is best for the student in light of his or her educational objectives.